Top up your cash with some seasonal work

 When you’re on Centrelink benefits it can tough to have enough cash to get by.
 And even if you get the occasional opportunity to do a bit of casual work and earn some extra money, this can reduce your Centrelink payments by so much that it’s not really worth it.

-But starting later this year, you’ll be able to earn up to $5000 cash from certain work, without affecting your Centrelink payments.
+And right now, you’re able to earn up to $5000 cash from certain work, without affecting your Centrelink payments.

 What kind of work?

 - Hate the thought of being stuck indoors or behind a desk?
 Then this deal is perfect for you!

 - The government are keen to increase the number of workers in seasonal horticultural fields (pun intended!).

 - So they’ve announced a Seasonal Worker Incentives

 - Under this trial, people who are receiving Centrelink benefits and looking for work will be able to earn cash through seasonal horticultural work – without their Centrelink payments being cut.